Columbia & Snake Rivers:

 - Spawning salmon

-- Columnar cliffs in Hells Canyon, Columbia River Gorge, and Palouse Falls
+- Columnar cliffs in the Columbia River Gorge and Palouse River Canyon

 - Mt.
 Rainier, Mt.
 Hood, Mt.
 Adams, and other volcanic peaks of the Cascade Range